 - Perform a patch test on an inconspicuous area of skin

-- Wait 24 hours for responses
+- Wait 24 hours for reactions

 - Pregnant women should consult a doctor before use